pfsense/docs/source/development/what-are-head-releng-2-1-releng-2-0-etc.rst

 HEAD (master)
 -------------

-HEAD, also known as -HEAD or “master”, refers to the development version of pfSense, where all new features are first added.
+HEAD, also known as -HEAD or "master", refers to the development version of pfSense, where all new features are first added.
 When a release nears, HEAD is branched to a RELENG (Release Engineering) branch.
 This follows the FreeBSD project's development model.